ruby-hyperloop/ruby-hyperloop.io/source/docs/models/active-record.html.md

 #### Scoping and Finding

 `scope` and `default_scope`:  Hyperloop adds four new options to these methods: `joins`, `client`, `select` and `server`.
 The `joins` option provides information on how the scope will be joined with other models.
 The `client` and `select` options allow scoping to be done on the client side to offload this from the server, and the `server` option is there just for symmetry with the other options.
-See the [Client Side Scoping](/docs/client_side_scoping.md) page for more details.

-TODO check link above

 ```ruby
 # the active scope proc is executed on the server